 A Note About NTA1000 Hardware Versions

 The NTA1000 system has evolved from its original version (v1) to v2, v3, v4, v5, and is now at v6.
 The v6 also comes in a 10G configuration where one wireless card is replaced by a 10Gb/s ethernet card.
-The v1, v2, v3, and v4 models are no longer being shipped.
+The v1, v2, v3, and v4 versions are no longer being shipped.
 This document refers to the fifth version NTA1000 (v5).
-Although the model name has not changed and the five versions look similar, there are some simple ways to tell which one you have from just a visual inspection.
-If you’re not sure which model you have, please refer to the NTA1000 versions page:
+While all versions look similar, there are some simple ways to tell which one you have from just a visual inspection.
+If you’re not sure which version you have, please refer to this page:

 Throughout the remainder of this document the NTA1000v5 will be referred to simply as the NTA1000.

-If you are not using a v5 NTA1000 system, please find the appropriate Quick Start Guide a the link below:
+If you are not using an NTA1000v5 system, please find the appropriate Quick Start Guide a the link below: